Free: Healthy Freezer Meals Recipe EbookGet It Now

 I have many variations of Caprese salad recipes here on Wholesome Yum (ideas below!), but recently realized that I don’t have the regular, classic version that I actually make most often.
-So, here it is — and it’s the ultimate summer salad!
-Juicy, fresh tomatoes, leafy basil, and creamy fresh mozzarella combine with the best Caprese salad dressing.
-The result?
-An iconic side dish for any Italian meal!
-And unlike other Italian sides like marinated artichoke salad, this one needs no lettuce.
+So, here it is — and Caprese salad is the ultimate summer salad!

 Caprese Salad Ingredients